OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

               openmdao.core.tests.test_expl_comp.RectangleComp:EXCERPT:1
               :strip-docstrings:

-        By default, the tags in the code are removed when printing in the docs, but you can include them by using the `:dont-strip-excerpt-tags:` option
+        The resulting embed in the documentation looks like this:

         .. embed-code::
             openmdao.core.tests.test_expl_comp.RectangleComp:EXCERPT:1
             :strip-docstrings:
+            :dont-strip-excerpt-tags:

+        By default, the tags in the code are removed when printing in the docs, but you can include them by using the `:dont-strip-excerpt-tags:` option.
+        Excerpts can be nested or overlapping as long as the tags numbers are unique.

 Embedding More Than Just Code
 *****************************